-In this document, we collect together and detail the elements that constitute the criteria for construction completeness and operations readiness.
-Each topic has it own, or will reference well defined requirements - in some cases these include goals and stretch goals - each will have the relevant supporting documentation for performance against the requirement.
-For those requirements that specify performance after some period of operations, the basis of estimate of projected performance will be provided.
-Unless otherwise specified, functional requirements will be verified by direct test, and performance requirements will be verified by direct test, and performance requirement, there will either be a clean pass, or there will be a waiver process that documents why it is acceptable to proceed to operations (or the reason we must postpone the transition to operations).
+In this document, we collect and detail the elements that constitute the criteria for construction completeness and operations readiness.
+Each topic has its own or will reference welldefined requirements - in some cases, these include goals and stretch goals - each will have the relevant supporting documentation for performance against the requirement.
+For those requirements that specify performance after some period of operations, the basis of the estimated projected performance will be provided.
+Unless otherwise specified, functional requirements will be verified by direct test, and performance requirements will be verified by direct test, analysis, or some combination thereof.
+For each requirement, there will either be a clean pass or a waiver process that documents why it is acceptable to proceed to operations (or the reason we must postpone the transition to operations).

 Some topics summarized in this document are already covered by existing verification plans.
 Some functional requirements (and any accompanying goals and stretch goals) are still in review (at the time of this document version) - in those cases, the requirements and associated verifications are being developed together to ensure clarity and crisp requirements for verifiability.
-Some topics, such as the Science Validation surveys, have requirements that are a combination of performance and functionality that do not easily flow directly from the high-level system requirements; in those cases, we identify the minimum requirements and performance that must be met to proceed to operations, along with a range of goals and stretch goals and the accompanying rationale.
+Some topics, such as the Science Validation surveys, have requirements that are a combination of performance and functionality that do not easily flow directly from the highlevel system requirements; in those cases, we identify the minimum requirements and performance that must be met to proceed to operations, along with a range of goals and stretch goals and the accompanying rationale.

-For each of general ORR requirements we provide:
+For each of the general construction completeness requirements, we provide:

-- The statement of the requirements;
+- the statement of the requirements;

-- · An expansion of objective and intent;
+- an expansion of objective and intent;

-- Specific criteria for completeness;
+- specific criteria for completeness;

-- Indication of any pre-Operation interactions; and
+- indication of any pre-Operation interactions; and

-- The expected delivered artifacts.
+- the expected delivered artifacts.